juliaordecka/WASAtext/README.md

 # WASAText
 This is a project for the Web and Software Architecture course from Sapienza University.
 It's a simple messaging app.
-The project defines APIs using the OpenAPI standard, contains the server side - backend in Go, the frontend in JavaScript and creates a Docker container image for deployment.
+The project defines APIs using the OpenAPI standard, contains the server side - backend in Go (uses SQLite database), the frontend in JavaScript and creates a Docker container image for deployment.
 The main features of the app are the following:

 -Conversations List: Users see chats sorted in reverse chronological order, displaying the other user's name or group name, latest message preview, and timestamp.